 Our School Story

-The population of the school is quite stable with several families staying from kindergarten right through Grade 7.
-Several of the staff has been at Walter Lee for many years, enabling them to be familiar with the community and having a history with many of our families.
+The population of the school is quite consistent with several families staying from Kindergarten right through Grade 7.
+Several of the staff have been at Walter Lee for many years, enabling them to be familiar with the community and having a history with many of our families.
 Given the relatively high ELL population, we work closely with our district settlement workers to maintain good communication.
-On site, we have a Montessori Preschool, a daycare and an afterschool care, providing us with connections to the community as well as bringing a greater number of people into our building.
+In addition to our K-7 student population our school welcomes a number of pre-school programs that further enhances connection to our school community.
+These programs includes a Strong Start site, a Ministry of Education pilot Just B4 - 4 and a Montessori daycare and afterschool program.
+This program is for pre-school aged children and provides a wide range of learning opportunities that lay the foundation for life-long learning and prepare students to assume the responsibilities of adulthood.
 The Parent Advisory Council is dedicated to supporting student learning, staff development and community building.
-PAWS – Lee’s social responsibility program developed in 2006-2007, under the guidance of the Area Counselling Team, continues to be a vibrant element of the school.
-Student Leadership is an important component of our social responsibility initiatives.
-We have a strong student leadership group made up of Grade 6 and 7 students who have responsibilities around the school including classroom lunch monitors, morning announcers, office monitors, assembly leaders, and leaders of family teams (Prides).
+PAWS – Lee’s social responsibility program developed in 2006-2007, continues to be a vibrant element of the school.

 As a community of learners at Walter Lee, students, parents and staff work as a team to create a stimulating and caring environment.
 Together, we acknowledge and support diversity and inclusion so that everyone feels safe, empowered and successful in our pursuit of lifelong learning.